avaus/bigdata-examples/README.md

 bigdata-examples
 ================

-Avaus big data examples
+### Avaus big data examples

-These examples allow you to test the Avaus big data cluster - LINK TO REPO TO BE ADDED
+### These examples allow you to test the Avaus big data cluster - LINK TO REPO TO BE ADDED

-## Get data
+## Get data used in the examples

 * Get text document data form Project Gutenberg using the [script](gutenberg_data/get_gutenberg_data.sh)